imrank1/chatwithjfkfiles/README.md

 # Chat with JFK Files

 A web application that allows users to interact with the JFK files through a chat interface.
-The application processes and indexes the JFK files , enabling users to ask questions and receive relevant answers from the historical documents.
+The application processes and indexes the JFK files, enabling users to ask questions and receive relevant answers from the historical documents.

 ## Features